keiaa-75/soko/README.md

 **Sōko** (倉庫) means "warehouse" in Japanese.
 This is a simple, responsive web application for managing a product inventory.
 The project demonstrates a full-stack application with [RESTful API](endpoints.md) services and a mobile-first user interface.

+This is for learning purposes only, specifically designed for those new to Spring Boot and full-stack development.
+Do not use it for production.

 ## Features

 - **Manage Products**: Add, remove, and edit products through a simple form.